Centre for Social Justice Pakistan: Working Group for Inclusive Education

-Centre for Social Justice (CSJ) facilitates functions and coordination among the Working Group for Inclusive Education that is composed of eminent educationists, researchers and policy experts from Pakistan.
-It engages in research based analysis, monitoring policy-making processes and evidence based advocacy for reforms in education sector particularly relating to curriculum, education policy and textbooks, and developing perspectives through discussions, dialogue with policy makers and influencers, to draw attention to facilitate inclusive, equitable and quality learning.
+CSJ facilitates coordination among the Working Group for Inclusive Education, a body of educationists, researchers and policy experts.
+The group conducts research-based analysis, monitors policy-making processes and undertakes evidence-based advocacy on curriculum, education policy and textbooks, and promotes dialogue with policymakers to support inclusive, equitable and quality learning.

-Peoples Commission for Minorities' Rights
+Peoples' Commission for Minorities' Rights

-Centre for Social Justice (CSJ) facilitates functions and coordination for Peoples’ Commission for Minorities’ Rights (PCMR) that is composed of individuals from academia, journalism, legal practice having proficiency in the rights based work and individual credibility from various regions of the country.
-PCMR engages in awareness raising and advocacy for legislation on matters that affect religious minorities, and issuing press statements on violations of human rights as well as speak on the policy issues.
+CSJ facilitates coordination for the Peoples' Commission for Minorities' Rights (PCMR), a body drawn from academia, journalism and legal practice with expertise in rights-based work.
+PCMR undertakes awareness-raising and advocacy for legislation affecting religious minorities, and issues statements on human rights violations and related policy matters.